BENEFITS OF CURRENCY TRADING

 What is Currency Trading?

-An agreement to buy or sell a standard quantity (one lot or its multiples; 1 Lot = USD1,000) or in (GBP,EUR.
-JPY Vs INR) of a specific foreign currency (FX against INR) at a specified future date (near 12 calendar month ends) through an exchange (NSE or BSE) at an agreed price.
-Since its traded on exchange it’s also called as Exchange Traded Currency Derivatives.
+It is an agreement to buy or sell a standard quantity (one lot or its multiples; 1 Lot = USD1,000) or in (GBP,EUR.
+JPY vs. INR) of a specific foreign currency (FX against INR) at a specified future date (near 12 calendar month ends) through an exchange (NSE or BSE) at an agreed price.
+Since it is traded on exchange it’s also called as Exchange Traded Currency Derivatives.

 The types of Exchange Traded Derivative Contracts permitted are: